-In a π (pi) bond formation, parallel orientation of the two p orbitals on adjacent atoms is necessary for a proper sideways overlap.
+In a π (pi) bond formation, parallel orientation of fight will be the first of t necessary for a proper sideways overlap.
 Thus, in H2C=CH2 molecule all the atoms must be in the same plane.
 The p orbitals are mutually parallel and both the p orbitals are perpendicular to the plane of the molecule.
 Rotation of one CH, fragment with respect to other interferes with maximum overlap of p orbitals and, therefore, such rotation about carbon-carbon double bond (C=C) is restricted.
 The electron charge cloud of the π bond is located above and below the plane of bonding atoms.
 This results in the electrons being easily available to the attacking reagents.
 In general, π bonds provide the most reactive centres in the molecules containing multiple bonds.